rogerbeecham/connected-bikeability-london/generate-villages.md

 We generate estimates of bikeability for journeys made between all bikeshare villages – up to $66^2$ (4,326) OD village-village pairs.
-Although the bikeshare villages offer a degree of aggregation, inferring geographic structure with this number of pairs using {de facto} flow visualizations is challenging.
+Although the bikeshare villages offer a degree of aggregation, inferring geographic structure with this number of pairs using *de facto* flow visualizations is challenging.
 Problems of clutter and salience bias hinder meaningful analysis.
 OD maps are one alternative ([Wood et al. 2010](https://www.tandfonline.com/doi/abs/10.1179/000870410X12658023467367)).